How it’s changed!

 Adding plenty of hashtags to your post is fine if you add them below the caption.

-But adding hashtags to every other word makes it difficult to read and is unnecessary.
+But adding hashtags to every other word makes it so difficult to read and is totally unnecessary.

 It’s the difference between this: